2016/7 - Season Review

 Footnotes:

-The Season - Take 2 The following is taken from Dave Flett's article that appeared in The York Press on May 27, 2017.
+The following is taken from Dave Flett's article that appeared in The York Press on May 27, 2017.

 York City's season might have ended in celebration under Wembley's world-famous arch but Gary Mills is unlikely to be satisfied until his work at Bootham Crescent has gone full circle.
 Shaping a brighter future for the Minstermen was Mills' intention when he returned in October to manage the club he had led back into the Football League four and a half years earlier.
 That will be his ultimate goal again but, having failed to stave off the threat of relegation on goal difference (Ed: We finished a point below Guiseley and safety.) following an agonising final day, the whole process will now need to begin in the regionalised realms of National League North.
+Mills, of course, believes it has already started, following the 3-2 FA Trophy final victory on the hallowed turf over Macclesfield after his revamped squad displayed top-ten form from the turn of the year.

 Incredibly, only two players that kicked off the season on a sweltering afternoon in Maidstone last August – Simon Heslop and Yan Klukowski – would end the campaign in City's starting XI at the home of English football, with the latter also making way at half-time.